migueldelucasdoit/gke-observability-workshop/lab-07/README.md

 ## Introduction
-* The goal of this lab is
+* The goal of this lab is create a Cloud Monitoring Dashboard that reflects the metrics

 ## Preparation